 Let Us Help You With Your Workers’ Compensation Claim

 If you were injured in a slip and fall accident at Plant Vogtle or another nuclear power plant, it may not be easy to obtain the workers’ compensation benefits you are entitled to.
 Your employer’s insurance company could try to deny or reduce your claim.
-Let the experienced workers’ compensation attorneys at Christopher J. Hudson, LLC, help you fight to receive the benefits you deserve.
+Let the experienced workers’ compensation attorneys at Chris Hudson & Associates help you fight to receive the benefits you deserve.
 Schedule your free consultation by filling out our online form or call us directly at 888.795.6261.